Soumya Dasgupta (Shoumo)

 architecture connects history, theory, and practice

-Soumya loves teaching and has worked as a Graduate Teaching Assistant for graduate-level history, theory, and design studio courses in Architecture.
-He is co-teaching a graduate design studio with architect Patricia Saldaña Natke, founding partner of UrbanWorks, Chicago.
-He has also assisted Plym Professor architect Mark Raymond for analog, a collaborative graduate design studio between the Illinois School of Architecture and Unit 13, Graduate School of Architecture, Johannesburg, South Africa.
-He has served as an external reviewer in various design studios in India, South Africa, and the USA.
+I am currently co-teaching a graduate design studio with architect Patricia Saldaña Natke, founding partner of UrbanWorks, Chicago.
+I have also assisted Plym Professor architect Mark Raymond for analog, a collaborative graduate design studio between the Illinois School of Architecture and Unit 13, Graduate School of Architecture, Johannesburg, South Africa.
+A film documenting this studio and featuring my perspective can be found here.